 Taking cover

 In our climate, adding a cover or enclosure over your pool is a sensible option.
-If you do decide on an open pool, you may want to consider enclosing it in the future, and you should bear this in mind when positioning it in your garden.
+If you do decide on an open swimming pool in the UK, you may want to consider enclosing it in the future, and you should bear this in mind when positioning it in your garden.

 Heat retaining covers should be used where possible; however, irregularly shaped pools can sometimes make this difficult, so always check what cover is possible when choosing a pool shape design.
 Covers can also reduce surface debris (such as insects and leaves).